anetazygar/e-commerce-testing/README.md

 ## Contact ##
-1. Google map is not displayed properly, visible is only link  <a href= "https://drive.google.com/file/d/1IQ0zCwz7EJ5s_tY_oFRkNrduRHq8_LIb/view?usp=drive_link" target="_blank">
+1. Google map is not displayed properly, visible is only link  <a href= "https://drive.google.com/file/d/1IQ0zCwz7EJ5s_tY_oFRkNrduRHq8_LIb/view?usp=drive_link" target="_blank"> Check </a>
 2. Unable to send a message via the contact form after entering the correct data - the message *"There was an error trying to send your message.
-Please try again later.”* <a href= "https://drive.google.com/file/d/1gX3NGBsC-13SAaUSaeX3DAZjfq17E1qR/view?usp=drive_link" target="_blank">
+Please try again later.”* <a href= "https://drive.google.com/file/d/1gX3NGBsC-13SAaUSaeX3DAZjfq17E1qR/view?usp=drive_link" target="_blank"> Check </a>
-3. The address of the contact reads “blabla” text https://skleptest.pl/test-contact-blablabla/ <a href= "https://drive.google.com/file/d/1MPoPdoXk33DGh6h0xXteB3M7KlKKeKXw/view?usp=drive_link" target="_blank">
+3. The address of the contact reads “blabla” text https://skleptest.pl/test-contact-blablabla/ <a href= "https://drive.google.com/file/d/1MPoPdoXk33DGh6h0xXteB3M7KlKKeKXw/view?usp=drive_link" target="_blank"> Check </a>

 ## Blog ##
-1. After clicking on the menu “Blog” website, the message "nothing found" is displayed. <a href= "https://drive.google.com/file/d/1q_pETiAoOQP6vaMQZZYX2EHqbHjtG7NI/view?usp=drive_link" target="_blank">
+1. After clicking on the menu “Blog” website, the message "nothing found" is displayed. <a href= "https://drive.google.com/file/d/1q_pETiAoOQP6vaMQZZYX2EHqbHjtG7NI/view?usp=drive_link" target="_blank"> Check </a>
 2. There are three search fields on the page
     - two search engines with magnifier
     - one search engine with the “Search” button